-The Little Prince on Broadway Show Recently Closed
+The Little Prince on Broadway: Show Is Now Closed

 The Little Prince Summary